neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 It is best to not use a reference date on which daylight savings change time happens; this may not be handled correctly.

 Timetable_kit currently does not check calendar_dates.txt at all, so if your GTFS feed has special dates in that table, don't use one of those dates.

-output_subdir is the name of a subdirectory of output_dir to put the output in; this is useful if you are making one set of timetables for one time period, and one set for another time period, at the same time.

 output_filename is the base filename of the output files (so, "special.html", "special.pdf" will be produced).
 If omitted, this defaults to the same base filename as the spec file; this is here in case you want a *different*